-As part of its role as a charitable organisation, the BSI provides support to members to facilitate their attendance at scientific conferences and seminars in the UK and around the world.
+This grant provides support to members to facilitate their attendance at scientific conferences and seminars in the UK and around the world.
+You can apply for this grant online via our membership portal.

 Applications are considered four times per year.
 The upcoming deadlines are as follows: